wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/notification-hubs/notification-hubs-aspnet-backend-android-notify-users.md

 ##Overview

 Push notification support in Azure enables you to access an easy-to-use, multiplatform, and scaled-out push infrastructure, which greatly simplifies the implementation of push notifications for both consumer and enterprise applications for mobile platforms.
 This tutorial shows you how to use Azure Notification Hubs to send push notifications to a specific app user on a specific device.
 An ASP.NET WebAPI backend is used to authenticate clients and to generate notifications, as shown in the guidance topic [Registering from your app backend](http://msdn.microsoft.com/zh-cn/library/dn743807.aspx).
-This tutorial builds on the notification hub that you created in the **Get started with Notification Hubs** tutorial.
+This tutorial builds on the notification hub that you created in the [Getting Started with Notification Hubs (Android)](/documentation/articles/notification-hubs-android-get-started) tutorial.

 > [AZURE.NOTE] This tutorial assumes that you have created and configured your notification hub as described in [Getting Started with Notification Hubs (Android)](/documentation/articles/notification-hubs-android-get-started).
 > If you are using Mobile Services as your backend service, see the [Mobile Services version](/documentation/articles/mobile-services-javascript-backend-android-push-notifications-app-users) of this tutorial.

 [AZURE.INCLUDE [notification-hubs-aspnet-backend-notifyusers](../includes/notification-hubs-aspnet-backend-notifyusers.md)]